ColleSerre/ColleSerre/README.md

 24. Create a program to sync my github description and google keep note. (done and automated using Apple Automator and a calendar event)

-25. Develop a service that you can integrate to websites to mine crypto off clients (piracy/is this even legal?)
+25. Develop a service that you can integrate to websites to mine crypto off clients (piracy/is this even legal?).
+The users would be fully aware of this and it would replace ads.
+Give a share to website and a share to the user